He sneered, pinning her to the ground. His canines protruded from under his lip and had sharpened to predatory points. No longer teeth, but fangs.

 “Uriel, if we burn, you burn with us.
 Remember?”

-His duster flared out as he strolled next to Kat.
+His duster flared out as he turned and strolled next to Kat.
 “Fine, but we do this my way.
 Go find the others and try not to get killed, old man.
 The fireplace in the study has a nice poker you can use to hit one of those knights if they get too close.
 I’ll be there soon.”

 Walter nodded and hurried away.
 His limp was more apparent with each step.